it-osu-web/it-osu-pl/README.md

 We are also explicitly not using certain aspects of Foundation for various reasons such as already having legacy code, custom-designed implementations, or other reasons.
 These patterns are as follows:

 - Primary Menu
-- Buttons
 - Breadcrumbs
 - Pagers (looking at possible conversion)
-- Tables (looking at possible conversion)
-- Headers (partially uses Foundation settings)
-- Form elements (looking at possible conversion)
 - Images (looking at possible conversion)
 - Callouts (looking at possible conversion)
 - Cards (looking at possible conversion)
-- Spacing Standards (will likely convert)
+- Spacing Standards (looking at possible conversion)

 #### Foundation Documentation